 Camille Moody McCue, PhD is a STEM education consultant and Dummies author.
 She is currently working with Code.org as a curriculum writer for AP Computer Science Principles and writing the second edition of her Getting Started with Coding book for Wiley Publishing.

-Camille Moody McCue, PhD serves as the Director of Curriculum Innovations on the leadership team of the Adelson Educational Campus in Las Vegas.
-She designs and implements new curriculum initiatives schoolwide, most recently helming the development of a new, 5000 square feet, state-of-the-art Startup Incubator, as well as college-to-career majors in the Upper School.
-In collaboration with faculty, she emphasizes the role of the Incubator and the school's one-to-world device paradigm to teach an interdisciplinary coding, maker, and design curriculum.
+Camille most recently served as the Director of Technology and Curriculum Innovations at the Adelson Educational Campus in Las Vegas.
+There, she designed and implemented new educational initiatives schoolwide, including the construction of a 5000 square feet, state-of-the-art Startup Incubator which emphasized an interdisciplinary coding, maker, and design curriculum.